 14. Turn Off Smart HDR

-To give you a beautiful photo with a great dynamic range, your iPhone uses smart HDR technology.
+Your iPhone uses smart HDR technology to give you a beautiful photo with a great dynamic range.
 It allows you to shoot two or more photos simultaneously and combine the best parts to make one flawless photo.

 However, HDR photos are quite large and take up a lot of space on your iPhone.
 You may save space on your iPhone in the future by simply turning off the smart HDR option.
 To do so, follow the steps below.